|

 Because the choice of letter writers is important, it's best to begin cultivating personal relationships with potential writers early on.
 Also, if you're not sure whether prospective letter writers have enough experience with you or have a positive enough impression to write a good letter, there's nothing wrong with asking them whether they would be able to write a strong letter.
 After all, if you're going to compete with people who have uniformly glowing letters of recommendation, a mildly positive letter from someone who doesn't really know you can actually do more harm than good.

 Another issue is whether letter writers should attempt to address weaknesses in your application.
-For example, if you received a low Quantitative Graduate Record Exam score due to a family crisis immediately before the test date, your letter writer might mention this and argue that the "A" you received in Statistics is a better measure of your quantitative skill.
+For example, if you're required to submit Graduate Record Exam scores but received a low Quantitative GRE score due to a family crisis immediately before the test date, your letter writer might mention this and argue that the "A" you received in Statistics is a better measure of your quantitative skill.
 This strategy can be very helpful in some situations, but it is also a double-edged sword that can draw attention to weaknesses in your application.
-Thus, you should discuss the pro's and con's of this approach with your letter writer before adopting such a strategy -- each situation is unique, and there is no single best way to proceed.
+Thus, you should discuss the pros and cons of this approach with your letter writer before adopting such a strategy -- each situation is unique, and there is no single best way to proceed.

 Once you have 3-4 letter writers and a game plan for what you'd like the letters to say, there are two more things you can do to increase your chances of success:

 - Give your writers plenty of time so they aren't forced to slap together a quick letter or miss any application deadlines.
-A minimum of three or four weeks is customary and will allow you to check back a few days before the deadline to ensure that the letter has been sent or faxed.
+A minimum of three or four weeks is customary and will allow you to check back a few days before the deadline to ensure that the letter has been submitted.

-- Give your writers a well-organized, thorough packet of materials with all the elements clipped together or contained in a single large envelope (or, if the letter writer prefers, a well-organized set of files emailed to the writer).
-Ideally, these elements should include some or all of the following items, depending on the letter's purpose:
+- Give your writers a single well-organized and complete set of materials with all the elements emailed as attachments (or, if the letter writer prefers hardcopies, a well-organized set of paper documents clipped together or contained in a single large envelope).
+Providing a full set of materials is much better than emailing multiple times with bits and pieces.
+Ideally, your set of materials should include some or all of the following items, depending on the letter's purpose:

 - A current copy of your academic transcript showing the courses you've taken and the level at which you've performed.
 This does not have to be an official copy; a photocopy of your record is fine.